 Ambience: There are massive graffiti murals on the walls.
 This speaks volumes.
 Yet, somehow Chotto Matte manages to carry this off with a breezy not-trying-too-hard, ‘urban’ feel.

 The music in the upstairs restaurant wasn’t too loud and the tables were candlelit.
-Have a civilized date upstairs then get pissed ‘til the wee hours downstairs.
+Have a civilised date upstairs then drink ‘til the wee hours downstairs.

 Clientele: Young and fashionable, but not humiliatingly so.
 This is a restaurant for those with an adventurous palette; and happily for me, people who have travelled enough to really dig these bold flavours are usually not straight out of nappies.

 Description of food and drink: We started with a Pisco Sour, a Peruvian cocktail that wasn’t actually on the menu.
 Whipped up using Pisco (a Peruvian grape brandy), lemon / lime (Limón in Peru) and egg white, Peru’s national drink is akin to an alcoholic lemon meringue.
 It was very good, if a little bit sweet.
 I’ve had better – but perhaps only in the Hotel Bolivar in Lima which claims to have invented the drink.
 The cocktails arrived with canchas, along with cassava and sweet potato chips.

 The general manager, Sam, carefully explained each dish to us.
 The first was Tito’s favourite of the whole meal: a succulent lobster ceviche.
 A simple dish, the sweetness of the lobster shone through.
 Bold citrus flavours continued with (according to Sam) a dish voted ‘London’s sexiest salad’: the ‘Paperthin Vegetables’ were a combination daikon, butternut squash, beetroot with quinoa, physalis and lime.